Erynnis funeralis

 The wingspan is 34–45 mm.
 They are very similar to the mournful duskywing, but can be distinguished by narrower fore wing with a light brown patch along outer edge.
 Their wings are black and brown with a white fringe on the hind wings.
 Adults are seen from February to October.

 The larvae have a black head and a green body with yellow hairs and yellow markings.
 Its host plant is often Medicago sativa.
-Larvae feed on various plants, including Robinia neomexicana, Medicago hispida, Lotus scoparius, Olneya tesota, Vicia, and Acmispon.
+Other plants the larvae feed on include Robinia neomexicana, Medicago hispida, Acmispon glaber, Olneya tesota, Vicia, and Acmispon.
 Adults feed on flower nectar.